 Lloyds Bank Corporate Markets and its subsidiaries support a diverse range of customers and provides a broad range of banking products to help them achieve their financial goals.
 Lloyds Banking Group's revenue is earned through interest and fees on a range of financial services products to commercial clients including loans, deposits, trade and asset finance, debt capital markets, derivatives; and current accounts, savings accounts, mortgages, car finance and personal loans in the retail market in its Crown Dependencies businesses.
-Additional information on Lloyds Bank Corporate Markets, and Lloyds Banking Group's approach to ring-fencing, is available from Investor Relations, Lloyds Banking Group, 25 Gresham Street, London EC2V 7HN or from the following internet website address: http://www.lloydsbankinggroup.com.
-The information on this website does not form part of this Base Prospectus.
+The information on this website does not form part of this Prospectus.